 It is not difficult to inquire into such a thing, but it requires each of us to know this one truth: He who is God incarnate shall possess the essence of God, and He who is God incarnate shall possess the expression of God.
 Since God becomes flesh, He shall bring forth the work He intends to do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon him, and point the way for him.
 Flesh that does not have the essence of God is decidedly not the incarnate God; of this there is no doubt.
 If man intends to inquire into whether it is God’s incarnate flesh, then he must corroborate this from the disposition He expresses and the words He speaks.
 Which is to say, to corroborate whether or not it is God’s incarnate flesh, and whether or not it is the true way, one must discriminate on the basis of His essence.
 And so, in determining whether it is the flesh of God incarnate, the key lies in His essence (His work, His utterances, His disposition, and many other aspects), rather than external appearance.
 If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant.
 External appearance cannot determine essence; what’s more, the work of God can never conform to the notions of man.
 Did not Jesus’ outward appearance run counter to the notions of man?
 Were not His countenance and dress unable to provide any clues as to His true identity?
 Did not the earliest Pharisees oppose Jesus precisely because they merely looked at His external appearance, and did not take to heart the words in His mouth?
 It is My hope that each and every brother and sister who seeks the appearance of God will not repeat the tragedy of history.
 You must not become the Pharisees of modern times and nail God to the cross again.
 You should carefully consider how to welcome the return of God, and you should have a clear mind regarding how to be someone who submits to the truth.
 This is the responsibility of everyone who is waiting for Jesus to return riding upon a cloud.
 We should rub our spiritual eyes to make them clear, and not become mired in words of exaggerated fantasy.
 We should think about the practical work of God, and take a look at the practical aspect of God.
 Do not get carried away or lose yourselves in daydreams, always longing for the day when the Lord Jesus, riding upon a cloud, suddenly descends among you, and takes you who have never known or seen Him, and who do not know how to do His will.
 It is better to think upon more practical matters!

 You may have opened this book for the purpose of research, or with the intention of accepting; whatever your attitude, I hope that you will read it to the end, and will not put it aside easily.
 Perhaps, after reading these words, your attitude will change, but that depends on your motivation and the degree of your understanding.
 There is, however, one thing that you should know: The word of God cannot be made out to be the word of man, and still less can one make the word of man to be the word of God.
 A man used by God is not the incarnate God, and the incarnate God is not a man used by God.
 In this, there is an essential difference.
 Perhaps, after reading these words, you do not acknowledge them to be the words of God, but only as the enlightenment that man has gained.
 In that case, you are blinded by ignorance.
 How can the words of God be the same as the enlightenment that man has gained?
 The words of God incarnate open up a new age, guide all of mankind, reveal mysteries, and show man the direction he is to take in the new age.
 The enlightenment obtained by man is but simple instructions for practice or knowledge.
 It cannot guide all of mankind into a new age or reveal the mysteries of God Himself.
 When all is said and done, God is God, and man is man.
 God has the essence of God, and man has the essence of man.
 If man views the words spoken by God as simple enlightenment by the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, that would be man’s mistake.
 No matter what, you should never mix up right and wrong, or make high out to be low, or mistake the profound for the shallow; no matter what, you should never deliberately refute what you know to be the truth.
-Everyone who believes there is a God should inquire into problems from the correct standpoint, and accept God’s new work and His new words from the perspective of His created being; otherwise, they will be eliminated by God.
+Everyone who believes there is a God should inquire into problems from the correct standpoint, and accept God’s new work and His new words from the perspective of His created being; otherwise, they will be cast out by God.

 After the work of Jehovah, Jesus became flesh to do His work amongst man.
 His work was not carried out in isolation, but was built upon the work of Jehovah.
 It was work for a new age that God did after He had concluded the Age of Law.
 Similarly, after the work of Jesus ended, God went on with His work for the next age, because the entire management of God is always progressing forward.
 When the old age passes, it will be replaced by a new age, and once the old work has been completed, there will be new work to continue God’s management.
 This incarnation is God’s second incarnation, which follows upon Jesus’ work.
 Of course, this incarnation does not occur independently; it is the third stage of work after the Age of Law and the Age of Grace.
 Every time God initiates a new stage of work, there must always be a new beginning and it must always bring a new age.
 So too are there corresponding changes in the disposition of God, in the manner of His working, in the location of His work, and in His name.
 No wonder, then, that it is difficult for man to accept the work of God in the new age.
 But regardless of how He is opposed by man, God is always doing His work, and is always leading the whole of mankind forward.
 When Jesus came into the world of man, He ushered in the Age of Grace and ended the Age of Law.
 During the last days, God once more became flesh, and with this incarnation He ended the Age of Grace and ushered in the Age of Kingdom.
 All those who are able to accept the second incarnation of God will be led into the Age of Kingdom, and will moreover become able to personally accept the guidance of God.
 Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering; He did not rid man of all his corrupt disposition.
 Fully saving man from the influence of Satan not only required Jesus to become the sin offering and bear the sins of man, but it also required God to do even greater work to rid man completely of his satanically corrupted disposition.
 And so, now that man has been forgiven of his sins, God has returned to the flesh to lead man into the new age, and begun the work of chastisement and judgment.
 This work has brought man into a higher realm.
 All those who submit under His dominion shall enjoy higher truth and receive greater blessings.
 They shall truly live in the light, and they shall gain the truth, the way, and the life.